Qingyin-Ma/cp_code/README.md

 # Coding for "Interest Rate Dynamics and Commodity Prices"

-### Authors: Christophe Gouel, Qingyin Ma, and John Stachurski
+### Christophe Gouel, Qingyin Ma, and John Stachurski

 The code is written in Python (version 3.10) and has been tested on Linux (Debian 12) and Windows 11.